Technologie-Visao/coding-challenge-fullstack-1/README.md

 # Visao Coding Challenge

+## installation
+### backend
+The backend is in Python3.
+You'll need flask and flask-cors:

+`pip install flask` and `pip install flask-cors`

+To start the backend, make sure the port 5000 is not used and run it with the following command:

+`python3 api.php`

+### frontend
+As the instructions bellow indicate, make sure you have node and yarn installed.
+To start the frontend, use the following command:

+`yarn run vite`

 ## Instructions
 Design an API(backend) which serves suggestions of textures and a web page(frontend) which includes an autocomplete component to search them.